Wellness

 Benzodiazepines used for anxiety

-Benzodiazepines are a type of short-acting medication that is commonly used for anxiety.
+Benzodiazepines are a type of short-acting medication that is commonly used for anxiety symptoms.
 This type of medication tends to provide more immediate anxiety relief than other types of antidepressant medications.
 However, you can build up a tolerance to them over time, which means you may need a higher dose for the same effect.
 For this reason, your healthcare provider may only prescribe benzodiazepines for a short period of time or for certain anxiety-inducing situations.
 Benzodiazepines and antidepressants may sometimes be prescribed together.
 Benzodiazepines can treat symptoms of anxiety during the time it takes for an antidepressant to reach full effect.
 Once the antidepressant begins to work well for you, your healthcare provider may have you taper off the benzodiazepine.
 Examples of benzodiazepines include alprazolam (Xanax), chlordiazepoxide (Librium), diazepam (Valium), clonazepam (Klonopin) and lorazepam (Ativan).

 Other medicines used for anxiety